auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-authorization.md

 In this scenario, Auth0 provides support for both first-party and third-party applications.
 Acting as the authorization server, and with the approval of the user (the resource owner), your Auth0 tenant can provide an Access Token (typically expressed as a [JWT](/jwt)) to either a first-party or a third-party application (client) so that it can access a protected resources hosted by a resource server on behalf of the resource owner.
 The issued Access Token typically being passed as the Bearer token in the HTTP Authorization header sent to an [API](/api-auth/why-use-access-tokens-to-secure-apis).

-Whether you have a single API, or a suite of microservice APIs, you can leverage the Access Tokens that Auth0 can provide in order to [secure access to your service(s)](/api-auth/why-use-access-tokens-to-secure-apis).
+Whether you have a single API, or perhaps a suite of logically related [microservice APIs](/api-auth/tutorials/represent-multiple-apis), you can leverage the Access Tokens that Auth0 can provide in order to [secure access to your service(s)](/api-auth/why-use-access-tokens-to-secure-apis).
 Though relatively easy to set this up - via the [Auth0 Dashboard](/apis) and also via the [Auth0 Management API] (/api/management/v2#!/Resource_Servers/post_resource_servers) - it's important to review the different application scenarios and API layouts to determine the best architecture for your system.

 OAuth2 was designed specifically with third-party access in mind, that is: a user (resource owner) who wants to use an application (a client) that does not belong to the same organization as the service that provides the user's data (the reseource server).
 In this scenario, when the application needs to access data that the user owns it redirects to the organization where the user’s data resides, which in turn authenticates the user and then prompts the user to give the application permission to access their data.
 This prompting for permission is typically referred to as providing "[consent](/api-auth/user-consent)" and is a large part of what providing support for ["third party" application interaction](/scopes/current/api-scopes#example-an-api-called-by-a-third-party-application) entails.